-- (1) Termination and change of control benefits for Seth H. Z. Fischer are set forth in his employment agreement.
-Please see "Compensation Discussion and Analysis-Employment Agreement" for details.
-If Mr. Fischer's employment is terminated at any time on or after June 3, 2014, either (i) by the Company other than for Cause, non-renewal or due to his death or Disability or (ii) voluntarily by him for Good Reason, then he will be entitled to receive severance benefits as follows: (i) \$696,600, representing monthly severance payments during the 12-month severance period equal to his monthly base salary immediately prior to employment termination; (ii) \$557,280, representing monthly severance payments during the 12-month severance period equal to 1/12th of his target bonus for the fiscal year in which the termination occurs; (iii) a lump sum cash payment equal to the prorated amount of his target bonus for the fiscal year in which the termination occurs; and (iv) the unpaid portion of the annual bonus, if any, relating to any year prior to the calendar year of his termination of employment. - (2) Represents the aggregate value of the acceleration of vesting of the named executive officer's unvested stock options based on the product of (i) the spread between the closing price of our Common Stock on December 30, 2016 (the last trading day of the year) of \$1.15 and the exercise price of the stock options, and (ii) the number of shares of our Common Stock underlying unvested stock options.
-Aggregate intrinsic value represents only the value for those stock options in which the exercise price of the option is less than the market value of our stock on December 30, 2016 (the last trading day of the year). - (3) Represents the aggregate value of the acceleration of vesting of the named executive officer's unvested restricted stock units based on the product of (i) \$1.15, which is the closing price of our Common Stock on December 30, 2016 (the last trading day of the year), and (ii) the number of shares of our Common Stock underlying unvested restricted stock units.
+- (2) Effective December 31, 2017, Mr. King was appointed to serve as the Company's interim Chief Executive Officer.
+Mr. King does not currently have any termination or change of control benefits provided to him under any agreement. - (3) Represents the aggregate value of the acceleration of vesting of the named executive officer's unvested stock options based on the product of (i) the spread between the closing price of our Common Stock on December 29, 2017 (the last trading day of the year) of \$0.50 and the exercise price of the stock options, and (ii) the number of shares of our Common Stock underlying unvested stock options.
+Aggregate intrinsic value represents only the value for those stock options in which the exercise price of the option is less than the market value of our stock on December 29, 2017 (the last trading day of the year). - (4) Represents the aggregate value of the acceleration of vesting of the named executive officer's unvested restricted stock units based on the product of (i) \$0.50, which is the closing price of our Common Stock on December 29, 2017 (the last trading day of the year), and (ii) the number of shares of our Common Stock underlying unvested restricted stock units.